 Have you experienced an energy usage increase?
 Does your electric bill feel bloated and in need of a cleanse?
 Power Partners is here with low-cost and no-cost tips to help get your energy usage down all year round!
 Follow along with us as this article digs into our step by step process, and have you losing kWh’s in no time!

 - Insulation, Air Leaks and Drafts: Let’s examine why your thermostat is set high.
 It’s possible the thermostat setting is higher because air leaks in the home are sending the heat you provide back out into the world.
 Identify any drafts or air leakage and inspect your home to see if insulation upgrades are needed.
 A lit fireplace is a great way to warm up in winter, but it can allow cold air in when not in use.
 Keep your damper closed whenever you aren’t using the fireplace.
 If you never use the fireplace, plug and seal the chimney flue.
-Just like jeans and waistlines, a tight house is a nice house.

 - Space Heaters: Space heaters are not recommended to heat your home efficiently or adequately.
 Most space heaters range from 1500-3000 watts.
 You’re essentially heating your home with a large toaster oven.

 - Oven Heating: I am not advocating heating your home via the oven.
 One more time for the people in the back… I am not advocating heating your home with an oven!
 However, once you are done cooking, leave the oven door ajar.
 That’s heat you’ve already used, so why let it go to waste?
-Be sure little kids or animals are not in the area at this time.
+DISCLAIMER: Ensure little kids or animals are not in the area at this time.

 - Water Heating: Lower your water heater settings to 120 degrees.
 Insulate the water heater if needed.
 If your water heater is located in the basement or a closet and not affected by the outdoor elements, save your money and don’t worry about this step.
 However, a water heater that’s exposed to outdoor elements will need some kind of insulation around it.
 The colder air will cause the elements inside the water heater to run more often and raise your energy costs.
 Also, hot showers are awesome.
 Who doesn’t love a nice, hot shower?
 Just remember, the longer the shower the more energy that’s being consumed.